15.1 – Getting started with the DCF Analysis

 = 209.7 + 262.99 + (51.6) / 3

-The reason for taking the average cash flow for the last 3 years is to ensure, we are averaging out extreme cash flows, and also accounting for the cyclical nature of the business.
-For example in case of ARBL, the latest year cash flow is negative at Rs.51.6 Crs.
-Clearly this is not a true representation of ARBL’s cash flow, hence for this reason it is always advisable to take the average free cash flow figures.
+The reason for taking the average cash flow for the last 3 years is to ensure we are averaging out extreme cash flows and accounting for the business’s cyclical nature.
+For example, in ARBL, the latest year cash flow is negative at Rs.51.6 Crs.
+Clearly, this is not a true representation of ARBL’s cash flow; hence, for this reason, it is always advisable to take the average free cash flow figures.

 Select a rate which you think is reasonable.
-This is the rate at which, the average cash flow will grow going forward.
+This is the rate at which the average cash flow will grow going forward.
 I usually prefer to grow the FCF in 2 stages.
-The first stage deals with the first 5 years and the 2nd stage deals with the last 5 years.
-Specifically with reference to ARBL, I prefer to use 18% for the first 5 years and around 10% for the next five years.
-If the company under consideration is a mature company, that has grown to a certain size (as in a large cap company), I would prefer to use a growth rate of 15% and 10% respectively.
+The first stage deals with the first 5 years, and the 2nd stage deals with the last 5 years.
+Specifically, concerning ARBL, I prefer to use 18% for the first 5 years and around 10% for the next five years.
+If the company under consideration is a mature company that has grown to a certain size (as in a large-cap company), I would prefer to use a growth rate of 15% and 10%, respectively.
 The idea here is to be as conservative as possible.

 We know the average cash flow for 2013 -14 is Rs.140.26 Crs.
 At 18% growth, the cash flow for the year 2014 – 2015 is estimated to be –

 The free cash flow for the year 2015 – 2016 is estimated to be –